Is the Tesla Powerwall home battery worth it now it has time-based controls?

 What is the basic mode in which the Powerwall operates?

-This will mean that even during the day there can be times where the battery is charging and other times it is discharging.
-At night, when you are producing it will almost always be discharging if you house is using electricity.
-Once the battery has reached its programmed depth of discharge then it will stop supplementing your electrical needs and you seamlessly roll back to full grid power.
+This will mean that even during the day there can be times where the battery is charging, and other times it is discharging.
+At night, when you are producing it will almost always be discharged if your house is using electricity.
+Once the battery has reached its programmed depth of discharge, then it will stop supplementing your electrical needs, and you seamlessly roll back to full grid power.

 Does Powerwall 2 provide back-up power when the grid fails?

-Many readers may not be aware but when you have a normal grid connect solar system then when the utility grid fails it is a legal requirement that the grid connect inverter shut down the solar system to prevent feeding power back into the grid whilst a linesman is working on it.
+Many readers may not be aware but when you have a normal grid-tied solar system when the utility grid fails it is a legal requirement that the grid connect inverter shut down the solar system to prevent feeding power back into the grid whilst a linesman is working on it.

-When the Powerwall is installed it has an electronic disconnect that can disconnect your house loads, solar and Powerwall from the grid and your house can then use either your solar or your stored energy in your Powerwall battery to run the electrical needs of your house.
+Powerwall has an electronic disconnect that can disconnect your house loads, solar and Powerwall from the grid and your house can then use either your solar or your stored energy in your Powerwall battery to run the electrical needs of your house.

 The rate at which Powerwall will discharge power to meet loads is limited to a constant output of 5kW and a short burst of 7kW.
-So while operating in backup modes you cannot use electrical appliances with a combined draw of more than 5kW, which is just over 20 amps on a 240V.
+So while operating in backup modes, you cannot use electrical appliances with a combined draw of more than 5kW, which is just over 20 amps on a 240V circuit.

 How much energy can the Powerwall 2 store?